godotengine/godot-website/collections/_article/dev-snapshot-godot-4-4-dev-7.md

 impossible for any team to account for *everything* this behemoth introduced, so we eagerly await your feedback (and bug reports) on one of the most highly-requested features of 4.x.

-**NOTE:** At time of writing, this does **not** replace Godot Physics as the default 3D physics engine.
-This is because Jolt Physics has yet to reach full feature-parity with Godot Physics.
+**Note:** At time of writing, this does **not** replace Godot Physics as the default 3D physics engine.
+The Jolt Physics integration in Godot is considered experimental, and may change in future releases.
+It also lacks some features of Godot Physics so isn't a full drop-in replacement.
 If your interests/use-case are supported, the tool can be enabled by changing the `physics/3d/physics_engine` project setting to `Jolt Physics`.

 ### .NET 8.0

-[Paul Joannon](https://github.com/paulloz) and [Raul Santos](https://github.com/raulsntos) have put the final pieces in place for supporting .NET 8 in Godot projects ([GH-92131](https://github.com/godotengine/godot/pull/92131) and [GH-100195](https://github.com/godotengine/godot/pull/100195)).
+[Paul Joannon](https://github.com/paulloz) and [Raul Santos](https://github.com/raulsntos) have put the final pieces in place for moving both the GodotSharp library and user projects to .NET 8 ([GH-92131](https://github.com/godotengine/godot/pull/92131) and
+[GH-100195](https://github.com/godotengine/godot/pull/100195)).
 All new projects will use .NET 8 by default and existing projects will automatically update to .NET 8 once opened with this release or any newer 4.4 build.

 ### Improved Scene Tree editor performance

 The amount of performance boosts that have been crammed in between dev 6 and dev 7 has been staggering.
-Of note are the recent improvements to the engine's core including a many optimizes throughout the String class, spearheaded by [Ivorforce](https://github.com/Ivorforce).
+Of note are the recent improvements to the engine's core including many optimizations throughout the String class, spearheaded by [Ivorforce](https://github.com/Ivorforce).
 But perhaps the most obvious improvement comes from [HP van Braam](https://github.com/hpvb) and their modifications to the SceneTree system ([GH-99700](https://github.com/godotengine/godot/pull/99700)).
 While this will prove beneficial across all projects,